spattapu1/LoL-Statistical-Analysis/README.md

 **Null Hypothesis:** Our model is fair, and its accuracy between games played in the Korean leagues and games played in the others leagues is the same.

-**Alternative Hypothesis:** Our model is not fair, and its accuracy for games played in the Korean leagues are greater then for games not in the LCK league.
+**Alternative Hypothesis:** Our model is not fair, and its accuracy for games played in the Korean leagues are greater then for games played in the others leagues.

-**Test-Stat:** Difference in accuracy(Not Korean - Korean)
+**Test-Stat:** Difference in accuracy (Not Korean - Korean)

 **Significance Level:** 0.05